 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-When in the process of building a new home, you may carry a builder’s risk insurance policy on the construction.
-This is also a great time to start the search for a homeowners insurance policy so it is ready when you move in.
-Fortunately, when your house is new, a homeowners policy may come with certain discounts for modern safety features like security systems that could help lower your premium.
-Newer homes generally have lower insurance rates than older homes due to the quality of construction materials used and the decreased likelihood of an underlying issue.
-Bankrate’s insurance experts can help you understand your options by explaining the coverage required for new construction, providing an overview of the average cost of a policy and the types of discounts available.
+If you’re in the process of building a new home, you may have a builder’s risk insurance policy or new construction insurance.
+This might also be the best time to search for a homeowners insurance policy, as you’ll need one before you move in.
+Fortunately, you may qualify for certain discounts on your homeowners insurance policy when your home is new, such as for modern safety features like security systems.
+Newer homes also generally have lower insurance rates than older homes due to the quality of construction materials used and the decreased likelihood of claims.
+Bankrate’s insurance experts can help you understand your options by explaining coverage for residential new construction, providing an overview of the average cost of a policy and the types of discounts available.

 Insuring new construction homes

-When looking for a home to buy, the cost of home insurance is one of many variables you may want to consider.
+As you’re searching for a new home, the cost of home insurance is one of many variables you may want to consider.
 In general, the newer the house, the cheaper the insurance.
 Generally, the thinking behind older and newer home rate differences is that the less time a structure has been around, the longer it should take before anything goes wrong with it.
 The age of your home can also influence which insurance endorsements might be worth adding to your policy.

 Determining which new build home insurance endorsements are best for you will depend on your locale, home type, personal belongings and what standard coverage your home insurance already includes.
 For example, many people have personal property like jewelry, art and electronics with values that exceed what their standard policy will cover.
 A scheduled personal property endorsement can help fill in the gap and cover your valuable possessions at higher limits.
 It’s also important to consider whether flood, earthquake or other weather and disaster damage endorsements are a good fit for your location.